 Latest Kaiser Health News Stories

-Editorial pages focus on issues surrounding Medicaid and Medicare-For-All.
+Editorial pages focus on these health topics and others.

 In October, an additional 3,815 beneficiaries lost their coverage and joined thousands of others who have failed to report their work requirements.
 There are also 6,002 people with two strikes against them who are at risk for losing coverage next month.

 Advocates are worried that the policy–which would allow officials to weigh an immigrant’s use of aid such as Medicaid when deciding green cards–is already discouraging legal immigrants from seeking needed health care.

 “What if we gave organizations more flexibility so they could pay a beneficiary’s rent if they were in unstable housing, or make sure that a diabetic had access to, and could afford, nutritious food?”
 HHS Secretary Alex Azar said.
 The proposals are part of a broader strategy in health care to address social determinants that impact patients’ wellbeing.
 Meanwhile, Medicaid programs are a driving force behind rising state spending.

 While Medicaid expansion was the big winner in the midterms, states have been taking up the reins on other issues such as prescription drug prices, as well.
 With a split Congress, that might be where most of the movement is in the next two year.
 Meanwhile, Gov.-elect Laura Kelly’s decisive five-point win in Kansas has made longtime Medicaid expansion advocates optimistic that they can get it signed into law during the 2019 legislative session after years of opposition from Kelly’s Republican predecessors.
 News comes out of Louisiana, as well.